denislomakin/console-spider-solitaire/README.txt

 To run:
--unzip folder
 -from command line:
 	enter:
-		cd "." (where . represents the path to the folder) SpiderSolitaire
+		cd "." (where . represents the path to the folder containing SpiderSolitaire.exe) then enter:
+		SpiderSolitaire

 This is a version of Spider Solitaire, a variant of Solitaire made popular by its inclusion in some versions of Windows.